Everything Works

 Another reason “everything works” is a lack of visibility into what doesn’t.

 A system under real load inevitably leaves traces.
 Logs, metrics, latency spikes, resource usage.
 When there is nothing at all, it is unlikely to be perfect engineering.
-Reporting is effectively nonexistent.

 Execution